 - Full-color advertising!

-- Exhibitors receive a 30% discount on conference final program advertising.
+- Exhibitors receive an over 30% discount on conference final program advertising (as detailed below).

 - Reserve final program ad space by February 14, 2020.

 - Submit art to CWLA2020@cwla.org by February 21, 2020.

 Printed Ad Rates and Options:

 |Ad Type||Size (Inches)||Exhibitor Cost||Non-Exhibitor Cost|

 |Sixth Page||2.5 x 4.75||$210||$350|

 |Half-Page Horizontal||7.50 x 4.75||$840||$1,300|

 |Full Page (no bleed)||7.50 x 10.00||$1,680||$2,500|

 |Full Page (bleed)||8.75 x 11.25||$1,680||$2,500|